Antenna Analyzer Operation

 Signal generator function.

-Using the diagnostic single-frequency output, the VAA will function as a signal generator.
+Using the diagnostic single-frequency output, the analyzer will function as a signal generator.

 The PC card mounts an AD9850 signal generator module, which is a very accurate, digitally controlled signal generator of low power.
 It generates a spectrally pure, frequency programmable, analog output sine wave.

-The next scan shows a 58-ohm feed line without a connection to your antenna.
+The next scan shows a 50-ohm feed line without a connection to your antenna.

 The multiple dips are due to the reflected nature of the cable bouncing back from the end.
 It of course does not resonate, and only generates regular reflected signals as the signal bounces.